ExpressionEngine/ExpressionEngine-User-Guide/source/development/reference/tree_datastructure.rst

   :param mixed $value: The value of the property
   :rtype: Void

-.. method:: __clone()

-  Post-process node cloning

-  Cloning needs to unfreeze the node for the benefit of the :meth:`EE_TreeNode::subtree_copy` method.
-Not to mention dev sanity.

-  :rtype: Void

 .. method:: add(EE_TreeNode $child)

   Add a child node to the current node.